rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

    <amp-img width="359" height="248" alt="lambda roles 2016-06-03" src="https://cloud.githubusercontent.com/assets/300046/15778512/eaf94314-2953-11e6-9306-10755458fbee.jpg"></amp-img>

-   * If you are usign S3, select * S3 execution role.
+   If you are usign S3, select `* S3 execution role`.
+The asterisk (*) designates the default selection.

-   * If you select Basic execution role:
+   Alternately, select `Basic execution role` if your function does not need to input data.

 0. Click View Policy Document.
 An example: